The Novels of Jane Austen.

 Price: $13,500

 New York and Evanston: Harper & Row, Publishers, 1970.
-First American edition with a first state jacket (with the exclamation point).
-Superb copy of the Greatest Boom Novel.
-A superb copy of García Márquez’s masterpiece, regarded as the greatest novel of the latter half of the 20th century, and certainly.....
+First American edition, first state dust jacket (with the exclamation point).
+Superb Copy of the Classic of Magical Realism.
+An outstanding copy of the generation-spanning novel of Colombian village life, García Márquez’s masterpiece and the defining work of late twentieth-century magical.....
 Read More about One Hundred Years of Solitude.
 Translated from the Spanish by Gregory Rabassa

 Price: $10,000